 a term that ends no earlier than the end of the obligation period.

+For distribution-connected Generation Resources, including Settlement Only Generation, Firm Service (as defined in this protocol section) from a Local Distribution Company (LDC) shall qualify in lieu of transmission level storage and transportation agreements.

 The MW offered by the Generation Entity for the Generation Resource may not be less than the Generation Resource’s Low Sustained Limit.

 A Generation Resource may not participate as both an on-site fuel FFSSR and a firm gas FFSSR.
 If a Generation Resource selected as a FFSSR fails to deploy due to a Force Majeure Event, the Generation Entity for such Generation Resource must provide a report to ERCOT containing certain additional information, including: